-The air duct must be removed to access the processors, memory DIMMs, and the fourfan assembly.
+The air duct must be removed to access the processor assembly and the fan assembly.
 The processor air duct is required for proper airflow within the chassis.
 Be sure the air duct is in place before installing the chassis cover.
-To remove the processor air duct:

-- 1. Power down the server system and unplug all peripheral devices and the AC power cable. - 2.
+- 1. Power down the server system and unplug all peripheral devices and the power cord. - 2.
 Remove the chassis cover.
-For instructions, see Section 3.2.1, "Removing the Chassis Cover" on page 23. - 3.
-Lift the air duct straight up and lift it from the chassis ("A" in Figure 12).
+For instructions, see Section 3.2.1, "Removing the Chassis Cover" on page 25. - 3.
+Remove the screws at the top of the air duct (Figure 14, "A"). - 4.
+Lift the air duct from the server platform ("B").

-Figure 12.
+Figure 14.
 Removing the Air Duct